-Periodontists are specialized in the treatment and prevention of periodontitis and gingivitis.
+Periodontology or Periodontics is a specialty of dentistry that studies what we know as the gums.
+Periodontists are the doctors who go to an extra three years of dental school specifically to specialize in the treatment and prevention of periodontitis and gingivitis.
 It can be easily treated in its early stages, while in later stages, it can be controlled only with proper maintenance.
-Periodontal disease usually develops because of plaque build-up around the teeth and the bacteria that cause inflammation of the gums.
+Periodontal disease usually develops because of plaque build-up around the teeth and the bacteria that cause gum inflammation.
 If left untreated, the condition progresses and advances rapidly.
 It is essential to remove plaque from teeth to avoid gingivitis and gum disease.
 It is necessary to brush and floss daily, in addition to professional cleanings and regular dental exams, as part of prevention.

 What are the signs and symptoms of periodontal disease?